Meet The Team

 Dana's Experience:

-Dana has done powerful therapeutic work with kids, teenagers, and adults struggling with a wide variety of experiences including: anxiety, depression, and navigating non-neurotypical experiences like ADHD and Autism Spectrum experiences.
+Dana has done powerful therapeutic work with kids, teenagers, and adults.
 Dana had the fortunate experience of working with a community mental health agency in Colorado that allowed her to gain a significant breadth and depth of clinical experience.
 She has supported individuals and families through change, crisis, and complicated times in their lives.

-Dana has worked with people navigating addiction, and people struggling with anger management or rage.
-Dana has worked to effect lasting change in their lives by giving them skills to reduce harm and increase their regulation skills so that they could increase their capacity for ease and peace.
+Dana has also worked with people navigating trauma, addiction, and people struggling with anger management or rage.
+Dana has worked to effect lasting change in their lives by giving them skills to reduce harm and to increase their regulation skills so that they can increase their capacity for ease and peace.

 dana's Counseling Style:

 As your therapist, Dana will first focus on making sure that you are comfortable and find it easy to share what is happening for you and what you are hoping for.
-Dana has a remarkable ability to track your story and remember even the small details so that you can be assured she is fully attending to your process.
-Dana is good at asking clarifying questions that not only clarify for her but also help you clarify what the essence and most powerful parts of your experience are in order to identify your goals.
+Dana has a remarkable ability to track your story and remember the small details so that you can be assured she is fully attending to your process.
+Dana asks clarifying questions that not only clarify for her, but also help you clarify what the essence and most powerful parts of your experience are in order to identify your goals.

-From a therapeutic tools perspective Dana uses DBT & CBT (behavior therapies that use present centered awareness and grounded skills to better understand what is happening and what you could move towards to get the best outcomes.
-Dana is experienced and trained as a generalist, which means that she will also employ a plethora of other interventions and supports that she has picked up along the way.
+From a therapeutic tools perspective, Dana uses DBT & CBT which are behavior therapies that use present centered awareness and grounded skills to better understand what is happening for you, and what you could move towards to get the best outcomes.
+Dana is experienced as a generalist, which means that she will also employ a plethora of other interventions and supports that she has picked up along the way.
 In this way, your therapy will be specific to you, your struggles, and your strengths.

 Dana works with you in ways that focus on your own needs and strengths.
 We call this a strength’s based and person-centered approach to emphasize support, acceptance, and compassion.
-In other words, while Dana takes care to assist with your struggle and note skills you use, the real focus in your therapy with Dana will be around increasing awareness of the skills you could use, habits in thinking, actions, and lifestyle that are already working but may need to get turned up.
+In other words, while Dana takes care to assist you with your struggle, she notes the skills you use, and your focus therapy with Dana will be around increasing awareness of those skills, habits in thinking, actions, and lifestyle that are already working but may need to be strengthened.
 Dana can support you in clarifying what you know already and embolden the strengths you already have to get a more satisfying life.

 Ila’s Specialties: